talha469/SecurityEngineering/README.md

 This a repository for submitting lab tasks of subject

 **Week1_Threats**

+**What measures have you taken to protect yourself from cyber crimes?**
 In order to protect myself from cybercrimes and other fishing threats, I have done the following things on perosonal level
 1) Passwords
    Ì have always tried to have my passwords as strong as possible to make it nearly impossible for someone to guess the password and after a month or two, I try to change the password